UnlimitedIP (UIP) Hits Self Reported Market Cap of $16.65 Million

-UnlimitedIP (UIP) traded 0.8% lower against the U.S. dollar during the 1-day period ending at 7:00 AM ET on September 24th.
-UnlimitedIP has a market cap of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
-One UnlimitedIP coin can currently be bought for about $0.0099 or 0.00000016 BTC on major exchanges.
-Over the last seven days, UnlimitedIP has traded down 0.8% against the U.S. dollar.
+UnlimitedIP (UIP) traded down 0.8% against the US dollar during the 1-day period ending at 13:00 PM Eastern on September 25th.
+In the last week, UnlimitedIP has traded down 0.8% against the US dollar.
+UnlimitedIP has a total market cap of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+One UnlimitedIP coin can currently be purchased for approximately $0.0099 or 0.00000016 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.